Great Lakes Storm of 1913: Surrounding shoreline

 Along the shoreline, blizzards stopped traffic and communication, causing hundreds of thousands of dollars in damage.
 Cleveland received 22 in of heavy snow combined with sustained winds of 62 mph with gusts to 79 mph and ice formation.
 There were 4 ft snowdrifts around Lake Huron.
 Electricity supply was disrupted for several days across Michigan and Ontario, cutting off telephone and telegraph communications.
 A recently completed US$100,000 breakwater at Chicago, which was intended to protect the Lincoln Park basin from storms, was swept away in a few hours.
 The Milwaukee, Wisconsin, harbor lost its south breakwater and much of the surrounding South Park area that had been recently renovated.

 After the final blizzards hit Cleveland, the city was paralyzed under feet of ice and snow, and was without power for days.
 Telephone poles were broken and power cables lay in tangled masses.
-Nearly all rail traffic was halted for days.
+Nearly all rail traffic was halted.
 The November 11 Plain Dealer described the aftermath: "Cleveland lay in white and mighty solitude, mute and deaf to the outside world, a city of lonesome snowiness, storm-swept from end to end, when the violence of the two-day blizzard lessened late yesterday afternoon."
 William H. Alexander, Cleveland's chief weather forecaster, commented:

 Take it all in all—the depth of the snowfall, the tremendous wind, the amount of damage done and the total unpreparedness of the people—I think it is safe to say that the present storm is the worst experienced in Cleveland during the whole forty-three years the U.S. Weather Bureau has been established in the city.

 There was a small death toll in Cleveland considering the severity of the storm.
 Sources describe one freezing death, plus some deaths from accidents.
-One death and one near death were from downed power lines.
-Immediately following the blizzard in Cleveland, the city began a campaign to move all utility cables underground in tubes beneath major streets.
+One death and one near-death were from downed power lines.
+Immediately following the blizzard, the city began a campaign to move all utility cables underground in tubes beneath major streets.
 The project took five years.